 Experience the Best of Sleeping Bear Dunes at DELAMAR Traverse City

-As the newest addition to the Delamar family, DELAMAR Traverse City is a full-service, upscale resort with exquisite views of Grand Traverse Bay, waterfront fine dining, and activities for everyone to enjoy.
+As the newest addition to the Delamar family, Delamar Traverse City offers exquisite views of Grand Traverse Bay, a waterfront Restaurant, and activities for everyone to enjoy.
 It is just a quick drive from Sleeping Bear Dunes National Lakeshore.
 Enjoy this national treasure when you stay with us this summer at Delamar Traverse City!

 Comments Off on Experience Traverse City on a Bike